blackbhc/refactor/development-manual/development.md

   - `writer::create_group(std::string)`: create a hdf5 group with the given name, can be used to create nested groups recursively, e.g. given `group1/group2/group3`, the writer will create `group1` , `group2` and `group3` recursively if they do not exist.
 The group name without a prefix `/` will be treated as a root group.
-  - `writer::create_dataset(std::string, galotfa::hdf5::size_info&)`: create a hdf5 dataset with the given
+  - `writer::create_dataset(std::string, galotfa::hdf5::size_info&, unsigned int chunk_size)`: create a hdf5 dataset with the given
     name, if the string before the final dataset name, take a example: `a/b/c/dataset_name`, will be created as group, `a/b/c` here.
   - Note: The previous three create function will return 1 if there is some warning, and 0 for success.
 So never ignore the return value of these functions.
-  - `galota::hdf5::node* create_datanode(node& parent, std::string& dataset, galotfa::hdf5::size_info&)`: setup the
+  - `galota::hdf5::node* create_datanode(node& parent, std::string& dataset, galotfa::hdf5::size_info&, unsigned int chunk_size)`:
-    dataset of the parent node with the given name and info. `dataset` string should be the name of dataset only, e.g. for `/group1/group2/dataset_name` the given value should be `dataset_name`.
+    setup the dataset of the parent node with the given name and info. `dataset` string should be the name of dataset only, e.g. for `/group1/group2/dataset_name` the given value should be `dataset_name`.
 The parent node should be a group node.
   - `open_file(...)`: open a hdf5 file and return its id, private.
-  - `push(void* buffer, unsigned long len, std::string dataset_name)`: a template function, the main interface to push an array of data to an existing dataset, the dataset name should be the absolute path of the dataset, e.g. `/group1/group2/dataset_name`.
+  - `push(void* buffer, unsigned long len, std::string dataset_name, unsigned int chunk_size)`: a template function,
+    the main interface to push an array of data to an existing dataset, the dataset name should be the absolute path of the dataset, e.g. `/group1/group2/dataset_name`.
 If such dataset does not exist, the writer will create it automatically.
 The data type of the dataset will be restored by `node`, during creation of the dataset.

+    <font color="red">Note: In general, the chunk_size should not be set explicitly, expect for some large datasets
+    (such as dispersion tensor), as the `hdf5` library does not support chunk size larger than 4GB.
+Besides if you need to set it explicitly, make sure the parameter during create dataset is the same as the one use in the push function.</font>

 ### `src/analysis`: <a id="src_analysis"></a> <a href="#list_of_modules"><font size=4>(src list)</font></a>